SouzaCode/MangaBookmark/README.md

 Oh thats awesome!!
 Thank you!

-You can transfer ANY quantity you want to onde of my addresses bellow 🥰
+You can transfer ANY quantity you want to one of my addresses bellow 🥰

 Paypal: